qrtl/mi7-custom/sale_order_subject/readme/DESCRIPTION.rst

 This module does the following:

-- Adds the subject field in sale.order, which should show in the sales order print.
+- Adds the subject field in sale.order, which is expected to show in the sales order print (which should be handled in a separate module).